atellmer/dark/packages/platform-native/README.md

 ## Mounting to native platform

-To mount you app you need to use `run` function
+To mount you app you need to use `run` function:

 ```tsx
 import { run } from '@dark-engine/platform-native';